CoolerVoid/Vision/README.md

 ## Common questions:

-## How do i write XML output in Nmap ?
+## How to write XML output on Nmap ?
 https://nmap.org/book/output-formats-xml-output.html

 ## What is a CPE  ?